dotty-staging/dotty/docs/docs/reference/experimental/canthrow.md

 But even without these additional mechanisms, exception checking is already useful as it is.
 It gives a clear path forward to make code that uses exceptions safer, better documented, and easier to refactor.
 The only loophole arises for scoped abilities - here we have to verify manually that these abilities do not escape.
 Specifically, a `try` always has to be placed in the same computation stage as the throws that it enables.

-Put another way: If the status quo is 0% static checking since 100% is too painful, then an alternative that gives you to 95% static checking with great ergonomics looks like a win.
+Put another way: If the status quo is 0% static checking since 100% is too painful, then an alternative that gives you 95% static checking with great ergonomics looks like a win.
 And we might still get to 100% in the future.